 Clocking in at 169 minutes, The Aviator tries to stay aloft, but like Howard Hughes’ much-too-big and much-too-heavy Spruce Goose (a.k.a.
-The Hercules), this cinematic jumbo can only keep itself in the air for a few minutes at a time.
+The Hercules), this cinematic jumbo can keep itself in the air only a few minutes at a time.

 Miscast performers, a yearning to turn the tortured protagonist into a (somewhat) conventional film hero, and an excess of glitz – so we won’t notice the narrative’s lack of substance – pull The Aviator down each time after take-off.

-Scorsese and screenwriter John Logan begin their tale by having us witness the post-bath boy Howard Hughes (Jacob Davich) being dried by his weird mom (Amy Sloan), who also wants to make sure he can spell the word “quarantine.”
+Scorsese and screenwriter John Logan begin their tale by having us witness the boy Howard Hughes (Jacob Davich), all wet following a bath, being dried by his peculiar mom (Amy Sloan), who also wants to make sure he can spell the word “quarantine.”

-That moment comes across as a simple-minded and, really, wholly unnecessary “explanation” for the adult Hughes’ obsession/issues with women and germs.
+That moment is clearly a simple-minded and, really, wholly unnecessary “explanation” for the adult Hughes’ obsession/issues with women and germs.
 Things don’t get any subtler from then on.

-By the late 1920s, Jacob Davich has grown into aspiring Hollywood mogul Leonardo DiCaprio, who happens to be one of the best actors around, but who looks like he would be more comfortable starring in “The Orson Welles Story.”
+By the late 1920s, Jacob Davich has grown into aspiring Hollywood mogul Leonardo DiCaprio, who, though one of the best actors around, is patently miscast as Howard Hughes.

-Although DiCaprio’s performance in and of itself is flawless – he’s altogether convincing as an obsessive, profoundly disturbed man – the Titanic and Catch Me If You Can actor simply doesn’t look the part.
+Let me clarify: DiCaprio’s performance in and of itself is flawless; he’s altogether convincing as an obsessive, profoundly disturbed man.
+The issue here is that the Titanic and Catch Me If You Can actor simply doesn’t look the part.

 For instance, when paired with Cate Blanchett’s irritatingly mannered Katharine Hepburn, DiCaprio looks (and sounds) like her adenoidal offspring.
-He looks just as boyishly helpless next to Kate Beckinsale (as Ava Gardner) and Kelli Garner (as Faith Domergue) – neither of whom, by the way, look at all like the actresses they’re supposed to be portraying.
+He looks just as boyishly helpless next to Kate Beckinsale (as Ava Gardner) and Kelli Garner (as Faith Domergue) – neither of whom, by the way, in any way resemble the actresses they’re supposed to be portraying.